Fernando-Engels/Ticket-bot/README.md

 # Ticket-bot
-Bot made to notify when tickets for the world cup 2022 were available
+Bot made to notify when tickets for the world cup 2022 were available56